xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

     - REQUIRED.
 Unique identifier of the Credential Issuer's public key which signs the Status Token.
     - :rfc:`7638#section_3`.
   * - **x5c**
     - REQUIRED.
-X.509 public key certificate or certificate chain corresponding to the key used to sign the Status List Token
+X.509 public key certificate or certificate chain corresponding to the key used to sign the Status List Token.
     - :rfc:`5280`

 .. list-table::